 Americans’ shortsightedness and disregard for aesthetics extend to our shockingly corrupted eating habits, which like Vine videos and prosaic superhero action movies are similarly geared toward instant gratification and not just a lack of concern but outright contempt for the future.
 Michelle Obama’s suggestion that perhaps children shouldn’t consume Lunchables and Cool Whip for breakfast, for example, is probably not the nanny-state, socialist propaganda that food manufacturers and their cohort of paid congressmen and A.M. talk show hosts would have you believe.
 Which is to say that removing vending machines from public schools probably isn’t the equivalent of the government gang-raping your daughter at a pool party, either.

-Of course, Americans’ shortsighted approach to food and our collective craving for instant gratification is something that food manufacturers count upon in their quest to satisfy investors and line their pockets with money that, whereas an estimated 90% of circulated American currency in the 1980s may have contained trace amounts of cocaine (100% of the currency in Lindsay Lohan’s wallet right this minute), today that cocaine has probably been replaced with traces of high fructose corn syrup and butter.
+Of course, Americans’ shortsighted approach to food and our collective craving for instant gratification is something that food manufacturers rely upon in their quest to satisfy investors and line their pockets with money that, whereas an estimated 90% of circulated American currency in the 1980s may have contained trace amounts of cocaine (100% of the currency in Lindsay Lohan’s wallet right this minute), today that cocaine has likely been replaced with traces of high fructose corn syrup and hydrogenated oil.

 Americans today approach food not just as a value calculation (how much can I get for as little cost, irrespective of quality?) but also as a heroin addict approaches a good hit—how good will this make me feel for the next hour-and-a-half?